spences10/scottspence.com/posts/spreading-the-jamstack.md

 (pre rendered) Markup > html, css, markdown, templating languages

-Specifically, markup in the Jamstack terminology refers to “pre-rendered” markup or content served in its final form, HTML.
+Specifically, markup in the Jamstack terminology refers to "pre-rendered" markup or content served in its final form, HTML.

 One interesting thing to note is that none of these technologies are new.